gomorpheus/morpheus-docs/integration_guides/Clouds/azure/azure.rst

 If you do not have an existing Azure Active Directory App Registration, or you wish to use an new one for |morpheus|, you will need to create one.

+..
+TIP:: If you can't find sections of the Azure portal discussed in this integration guide, such as App Registrations or Subscriptions, you may be able to find them under the "Favorites" section within the main hamburger menu, at the "All Resources" page from within the main hamburger menu, or by using the global search bar.

 #.
 Log into the Azure web console
 #.
 Select "App Registrations", you may have to go to the "All Services" page to find it